 Get the Recipe Lavender Infused French 75

 - Simple Syrup: in a small saucepan, whisk together sugar, water, and lavender flowers.
 Bring to a simmer to allow sugar to dissolve in the water; continue to simmer for 1-2 minutes.
 Remove from heat and let infuse for 10 minutes.
 Store in an airtight container in the fridge if not using immediately.

-- Cocktail: in a champagne flute, add chilled vodka, lemon juice, and lavender simple syrup.
-Top with champange or prosecco and garnish with lemon peel as desired.
+- Cocktail: in a Champagne flute, add chilled vodka, lemon juice, and lavender simple syrup.
+Top with Champagne or prosecco and garnish with lemon peel as desired.